PostgreSQL Fundamentals

 SELECT name FROM users WHERE created_at > '2023-01-01' retrieves users created this year.

-What should teams check first when implementing SQL (Structured Query Language)?
+What should teams check before relying on SQL (Structured Query Language)?